samueljurado12/rest-api-testing/readme.md

 ![Configuration documentation](images/extraHTTPHeaders_issue.png)

 No matter what I tried, the `APIRequestContext` always received a 401 when I needed authentication, so I loaded it as part of the tests.

+### Small typo in some error messages

+There are some typos in some error messages, for example, in gender validation message.
+It states that gender must be `male of female`.

 ## Credits